 - Starting runtime environment (for example JVM)

-There are many ways to handle this problem: hiding it by proper design of an application, pre-warming function instances, not exposing functions to user interface, using dedicated instances (MS Azure).
+There are many ways to handle this problem: hiding it by proper design of an application, pre-warming function instances, not exposing functions to the user interface, using dedicated instances (MS Azure).
 Additionally, cloud providers are still improving their services to minimise the impact of cold starts.

 Why is Java not a perfect language for serverless?

-Although Java is supported by cloud providers, it is not the first-choice solution when thinking about serverless system.
+Although Java is supported by cloud providers, it is not the first-choice solution when thinking about a serverless system.
 Nevertheless, it is unlikely that Java will ever be as performant as interpreted languages like JS (Node.JS) or Python in serverless solutions.